Thebasic123/Haskell-practice/README.md

 This repo is my practices of Haskell.

-It includes GADTs, I/O and parallel programming.
+It includes quickCheck,GADTs, I/O and parallel programming.

 Ass1 is a plain Haskell programming assignment, it's about fundamental Haskell programming skills.